GSG Outstanding Mentor Award

 This award honors faculty members who excel in their role of mentoring graduate students.
 Good mentors are not only concerned with encouraging their students’ academic goals, but also offer aid in professional and personal development.
 Such mentors share time, effort, and wisdom that are crucial to secure the well-being and success of graduate students.
 One award will be given per college of the graduate school along with up to two additional awards at the discretion of the judging committee.
 Winners will be recognized with a certificate and cash prizes.
 The judging committee will be comprised of graduate students representing all the colleges in the graduate school.
-Applications will be accepted from Oct 1, 2020 to Mar 15, 2021 for the calendar year 2020.
-A professor may be nominated several times but can only win the award once every 10 years.
+Applications will be accepted from Feb 1, 2023 to Mar 15, 2023 for the calendar year 2022.
+A professor may be nominated several times by a student but can only win the award once every 10 years.

 Application Requirements (for Nominee)

-The GSU will reach out directly to the nominee to acquire a supporting statement (750 words max).
+The GSG will reach out directly to the nominee to acquire a supporting statement (750 words max).

 In this statement, the nominee will please explain their philosophy of mentoring with reference to the rubric and specific evidence.